loubnabnl/nanotron-smol-cluster/examples/trainings/README.md

-Notes on the available code and natural language datasets, running jobs aon the cluster and their evaluation
+Notes on the available code and natural language datasets, running jobs on the cluster and their evaluation

 # Tokenized datasets
 ### The Pile & SlimPajama